MotiurRahman/edTech/README.md

 # You can check out the following features and objectives

-- Here I have just designed a Home Page for digital education using pure HTML5 and CSS3
+- Here I have just designed a fully responsive Home Page for digital education using pure HTML5 and CSS3

 # The following technologies I have used to develop this website